 Except as specifically ruled upon above, we express no opinion on the federal tax consequences of the transactions described above under any other provisions of the Code and regulations or on the tax treatment of any conditions existing at the time of, or effects resulting from, any transaction(s) that are not specifically covered by the above rulings.

-No opinion is expressed concerning whether the Feeder Funds qualify as RICs taxable under subchapter M, part I.
+No opinion is expressed concerning whether the Feeder Fund qualifies as a RIC taxable under subchapter M, part I.

-In Ruling Three we express no opinion as to whether the transactions described are part of a plan to achieve diversification without recognition of gain under section 1.351-1(c)(5).
+We express no opinion in Ruling Three as to whether the transactions described are part of a plan to achieve diversification without recognition of gain under section 1.351-1(c)(5).
 Furthermore, we express no opinion as to the consequences of other transfers to a Master Fund, either as to whether such other transfers would be "transfers to an investment company" or whether such other transfers would, when taken together, cause those transfers to be considered "transfers to an investment company," except for transfers solely of cash and/or a diversified portfolio of stocks and securities.